300 Delta residents benefit from Gbagi Foundation free eye tests, surgeries – The Sun Nigeria

 Juliana Taiwo-Obalonye, Abuja

-Chairman of the Gbagi Foundation, Kenneth Gbagi, has said that 300 residents of Oginibu and Otu-Jeremi Communities in Ughelli South Local Government Area of Delta State, are the beneficiaries of the free eye tests and surgeries fully paid for by the foundation.
+CHAIRMAN of the Gbagi Foundation, Kenneth Gbagi, has said 300 residents of Oginibu and Otu-Jeremi communities in Ughelli South Local Government Area of Delta State, are the beneficiaries of free eye tests and surgeries by the foundation.

-The programme, which was held at the weekend, had 300 persons benefiting from free eye tests, while 100 received free eye glasses and 14 free eye cataract surgeries.
+The programme, which was held at the weekend, had 300 persons benefitting from free eye tests, while 100 received free eye glasses and 14 free eye cataract surgeries.

-“The free eye tests and surgeries will be a continuous exercise and it will be undertaken in phases.
-We will identify those who cannot afford the high costs associated with undertaking certain health treatments in specialized hospitals, and this is not just limited to eye tests and surgery alone.
+“The free eye tests and surgeries will be a continuous exercise and will be undertaken in phases.
+We will identify those who cannot afford the high costs associated with undertaking certain health treatments in specialised hospitals, and this is not just limited to eye tests and surgery alone,” he said.

-“We believe that by so doing, the Foundation will impact positively on the lives of residents through its interventions by ensuring immediate access to quality healthcare,” he said.

 Leave a Reply